one-giant-leap/training-with-power/finding_threshold_power.md

 $$FTP = AveragePower*0.95$$

 >"The reason for subtracting 5 percent of the watts from your 20-minute test is that FTP is defined as the highest average wattage or power that you can maintain for 60 minutes.
-Since 20 minutes is a shorter time period, it incorporates more of the athlete's anaerobic capacity, however, and this skews the wattage dara by about 5 percent over a 60-minute effort.
+Since 20 minutes is a shorter time period, it incorporates more of the athlete's anaerobic capacity, however, and this skews the wattage data by about 5 percent over a 60-minute effort.
 By subtracting that 5 percent, you will come up with a wattage number that would be very close to your 60-minute power measure." -
 *Training and Racing with a Power Meter, 2nd Edition (Hunter Allen and Andrew Coggan PhD)*